DETAILED ACTION

 Regarding claim 8, YEH discloses the integrated circuit structure of claim 6, wherein the second width is twice the first width (G5 has width W5 which can be 100 nm whereas the width W4 of G4 can be 50 nm, see fig 7 and 12, para 35).

-Regarding claim 9, YEH discloses the integrated circuit structure of claim 6, wherein the gate electrode layer is a work function gate electrode layer (138 can be Ti which can be a work function material, see fig 12, para 32).
+Regarding claim 9, YEH discloses the integrated circuit structure of claim 6, wherein the gate electrode layer is a workfunction gate electrode layer (138 can be Ti which can be a work function material, see fig 12, para 32).

-Regarding claim 10, YEH discloses the integrated circuit structure of claim 9, wherein the gate electrode layer comprises a metal material (138 can be Ti, see fig 12, para 32) and a dipole material (138 can be Al2O3 which is a dimple material, see fig 12, para 31).
+Regarding claim 10, YEH discloses the integrated circuit structure of claim 9, wherein the gate electrode layer comprises a metal material (138 can be Ti, see fig 12, para 32) and a dipole material (138 can be Al2O3 which is a dipole material, see fig 12, para 31).

 Claim Rejections - 35 USC § 103